kmcgrevey/mod_0_skills/classes/class_2.md

 - determineLocation (search location to find city)
 - haveLobster (scans menuItems for lobster listing)
 - callValet (if valetService is offered then contact)
-- dailySpecial (substitute or add listing to menuItems)
+- updateDailySpecial (substitute or add listing to menuItems)